Teaching the F-2 ACARA Math Learning Intentions Through Play

 Written learning intentions can be somewhat ineffective because little preppies are just not confident readers yet.
 When you refer to the written learning intention on display, all your little ones see is a collection of letters.

 For this reason, I like to use illustrated learning intentions in my classroom.
 These learning intentions with the pictorial representations help students remember and understand their learning goals.
-The pictures act as a visual prompt and help them remember and better understand their WALT goals.
+The pictures act as a visual prompt, making the WALT goals accessible and meaningful for your students.
+This approach directly supports their ability to engage with the ACARA Version 9 objectives in a developmentally appropriate way.

 There’s just not enough hours in the school day to effectively cover all those learning intentions – unless you implement a play based learning pedagogy.